SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 (Gelvin 193).
 Although national self-determination dictated that peoples should be grouped into countries by culture, the economicly-optimized Iraq became a hostile and violent land of oppressed and misrepresented citizens.
-In each of these cases and many more, the
+In each of these cases and many more, the British and French mandate decisions refused democratic demands from the citizens and sacrificed the liberty of the people for political or economic gains.

 ## Furthermore, no states could achieve widespread liberty?